zhou-yuxin/faiss/README.md

 Index* index3 = faiss::index_factory (128, "BFP16,IVF1024,Flat")
 ```

+When in conjunction with *Flat DType*, it is possible to build a mixed IVFFlat.
+For example, *"FP32,IVF1024,BFP16,Flat"* builds an IVFFlat where the first layer is a FP32 Flat, while the second layer is BFP16 Flat.

-The new IndexFlat with DType is **NOT** compatible with old index files.
+The new IndexFlat and IndexIVFFlat with DType is **NOT** compatible with old index files.
 So you need to train and save a new one.